MichiganBitcoiners/website/README.md

 Deployment
 ----------

+The deployment process requires Fabric, mentioned above.
+Fabric runs fabfile.py, which imports fabfile_env.py, which contains the configuration details for the particular environment.

+fabfile_env.py should be copied from fabfile_env.dev.py or fabfile_env.prod.py.
+fabfile_env.dev.py or fabfile_env.prod.py may be versioned; fabfile_env.py
+should not.

-Before deploying the files to the server, compile style.less to style.css.
-On a *nix system this can be done with the command:
+To deploy the files to the server, enter the command:

-    lessc css/style.less css/style.css

-or with the shell script:

-    makecss.sh

-Compile index.dev.html to index.html with the command:

-    python productionize_html.py < index.dev.html > index.html
+    fab deploy

+This will commit and push changes to the git repository, pull them to the server, and compile style.css and index.html on the server.
+See fabfile.py for more selective commands..